Bhavabhushan Mitra: New plans

 Ananta and his brother Jatin Haldar had been in close touch with Jatindranath Mukherjee.
 After Ananta's visit, Bhababhushan warned Mani Basu through Santi Bakshi that there would be a search.
 Ananta admitted his connection with Gopen Ray, Nolini Kar, Atul Ghose and others, and had been sent by Atul to Bhababhushan, "who was one of the trusted men of the party."
 An influential leader of youths in Deoghar, Santi Bakshi had known Sri Aurobindo's family very well, especially the latter's sister Sarojini Ghose, maternal uncle Mani Basu, uncle Krishnakumar Mitra, his daughter Kumudini Mitra and her fiancé Sachindraprasad Basu, before joining Bhababhushan and his party, since 1908.
 Santi had been to the Damodar Flood relief in 1913.
 Daily he visited Subodh Mullick, who was Sri Aurobindo's intimate friend.

 In May 1916, Santi with his nephew Jyotiprasad Chaudhuri went for an "alleged" holiday trip and stayed finally for three weeks at Simla.
 Two letters from Nikhileswar Ray Mullick, a key figure of the Jugantar, dated Simla 3 and 14 June, addressed to Jitendranath Basu, nephew of Atul Ghose, "one of the most dangerous members of the gang", according to Sealy, were found during a house search at 11 Mahendra Gossain Lane (a meeting place of Atul's men), in which references to the need of concealment were made and to Santi's presence there.
 Santi Bakshi was arrested.

-Sealy mentioned: "Looking at them in all their complicated details, these connections seem to point without doubt to a well organised attempt at Deoghar to further the objects of the conspiracy(...)
+Sealy mentioned: "Looking at them in all their complicated details, these connections seem to point without doubt to a well organised attempt at Deoghar to further the objects of the conspiracy (...)
 Bhava Bhusan must undoubtedly have been sent to Deoghar with some definite orders by one of the leaders..."
-Persuaded that Patna and Deoghar were connected with the Alipore case and subsequently with the gun-running conspiracy, Sealy mentioned: "Jatin Mukherjee visited the place also and left his family there on one occasion".
-Deoghar was a convenient refuge for suspects tracked down at Bhagalpur, Bankipur, Muzzafarpur, Purnea and elsewhere.
+Persuaded that Patna and Deoghar were connected with the Alipore case and subsequently with the gun-running conspiracy, Sealy mentioned: "Jatin Mukherjee visited the place also and left his family there on one occasion."
+Deoghar was a convenient refuge for suspects tracked down at Bhagalpur, Bankipur, Muzaffarpur, Purnea and elsewhere.

 In August 1916, Bhavabhushan was interned under the Defence of India Act.
 He was released on personal recognisance in January 1920.